 Initial shock

-I was just 17 years old then, and to be honest, I felt as if it was the end of the world.
+I was just 17 years old then, and honestly, I felt it was the end of the world.
 I felt unfortunate to get such a rare condition.

 At first, I thought that the thick wall could be removed through surgery.
 However, the doctor told me that surgery wouldn’t help.
 He also found out that my left uterus was better than the other, in terms of the growing environment.

 I was worried I would never have children even though I loved kids so much.
-For some reason I felt ashamed about it, and dared not talk to anyone about it.
-It even put me off dating for a while, and the very thought of marriage was rubbished.
+For some reason, I felt ashamed and dared not talk to anyone about it.
+It even put me off dating for a while, and the very thought of marriage was rubbish.

 But as years went by, I just openly accepted the fact of what I had and who I was.